 • Keeps its appearance longer than most synthetics

 The trade-off is price.
-Nylon carpets for kids’ bedrooms tend to cost a bit more upfront, but they usually last longer, which often makes them a better value over time.
+Nylon carpets for kids’ bedrooms tend to cost a bit more upfront, but they usually last longer, making them a better value over time.

 Polyester Carpets for Kids Rooms